-Answer Of The Person Or Entity Served With Distress Warrant For The Levy Of Monies Owed To Taxpayer(s)
+Answer of the Person or Entity Served with Distress Warrant for the Levy of Monies Owed to Taxpayer(s)

-Within thirty (30) days from the date of service of the Distress Warrant For The Levy Of Monies Owed To Taxpayer(s), the person or entity served shall file with the Mississippi State Tax Commission an Answer to said distress warrant for the levy of monies wherein the person or entity answers, in writing and under oath, the questions set forth on said Distress Warrant For The Levy Of Monies Owed To Taxpayer(s).
+Within thirty (30) days from the date of service of the Distress Warrant for the Levy of Monies Owed to Taxpayer(s), the person or entity served shall file with the Mississippi State Tax Commission an Answer to said distress warrant for the levy of monies wherein the person or entity answers, under oath, the questions set forth on said Distress Warrant for the Levy of Monies Owed to Taxpayer(s).
+This answer may be submitted by one of the methods described below.